houjingyi233/macos-research/code/sipparser/Readme.md

 ### Project Zero Bug 2440
 The was a use-after-free vulnerability in libIPTelephony.dylib inside the SIP message decoder (SipMessageDecoder::decode() function).

-Google Project Zero wrote code that I've modified for Fuzzing, attached is the baseline .cpp.
+Google Project Zero wrote code that I've modified for Fuzzing.

+- These are all Zero Page Crashes
+- Apple has already resolved the Issues, apparently
+- Note that Zero Page Crashes on a Destructor typically are just NULL and Noise.
+- Whereas _any_ Crash for a Constructor is probably a Product Defect and/or Security Vulnerability

 REPRODUCTION
 ---------